 The command “show ip ospf interface” can display the interface settings.
-With this command, we can display and check detailed list for every OSPF-enabled interface.
-The command of whether the network statements correctly composed or not.
+With this command, we can display and check a detailed list for every OSPF-enabled interface.
+The command of whether the network statements are correctly composed or not.

 We can only get the summary using the command “show ip ospf interface brief”.
-Figure-5 display the detail information of this command.
+Figure-5 display the detailed information of this command.
 We can also specify the interface name with this command to display the information of the particular interface for example “show ip ospf interface serial 0/3/1.